Kompromat (film): Production

 The film was planned to be a film about the actual kompromat case involving Yoann Barbereau.
 The production was unable to obtain rights to Barbereau's story, so a fictional story loosely based on the Barbereau case was created.
 Some similarities remain, for instance Barbereau was also the director of the Alliance française in Irkutsk, and was charged with disseminating child pornography and abusing his own daughter, only to escape from prison.

-The film was co-written Caryl Ferey and Jérôme Salle, directed by Salle, and co-produced by Salle, Albane de Jourdan, and Marc Simoncini.
+The film was co-written by Caryl Ferey and Jérôme Salle, directed by Salle, and co-produced by Salle, Albane de Jourdan, and Marc Simoncini.
 The score was composed by Guillaume Roussel.
 Cinematography is by Matias Boucard, and Stan Collet edited the film.

-The film was shot in Lithuania because it was too risky risky to shoot in Russia.
-Filming was affected by the COVID-19 pandemic, meaning that the crew were unable to meet in the evening to discuss the filming, nor have a drink or a meal.
-Salle said that this assisted the development of the character of Mathieu and the film.
+The film was shot in Lithuania as it was too risky to shoot in Russia.
+Filming was affected by the COVID-19 pandemic.
+The crew were unable to meet in person to discuss the filming, nor have a drink or a meal together.
+Salle said that this helped with the development of the character of Mathieu and the film.

 The film was shot with a budget of $8.2 million.